 While the device is perhaps most remembered for the infamous “Antennagate,” it is otherwise a pretty great handset.
-In its first weekend, it sells 1.7 million units: considered a major triumph for Apple.
+In its first weekend, it sells 1.7 million units.
+That’s a major triumph for Apple.

 Antennagate and other problems

-It wasn’t perfect, of course.
-As mentioned, there was the Antennagate problem which meant that some users reported dropped calls.
-This was one of the first big controversies in iPhone history, and resulted in Steve Jobs having to cut short a vacation to host a press conference about it.
-The eventual class action lawsuit dragged on for two years after.
+The first big controversy in iPhone history, Antennagate resulted in Jobs cutting short a vacation to host a press conference about the problem.
+An eventual class-action lawsuit dragged on for two years.

-There was also problems caused by its first-gen Retina display, which caused it to chug along at times.
-Apple tried to compensate with a boost in RAM (to 512MB), improved processor (the A4) and longer battery life.
+The device’s power-hungry, first-gen Retina display also proved problematic, causing the phone to chug along slowly at times.
+Apple tried to compensate with a RAM boost (to 512MB), an improved processor (the Apple A4) and longer battery life.